BraceYourselfGames/PB_ModSDK/README.md

 ## Overview

 Phantom Brigade Mod SDK is a mod development suite created in collaboration with our valued community.
 Based on the tools we used to develop the game, it is a free Unity project that includes:

 - Mod project manager: simplifies mod metadata setup, manages mod source files and helps you manage different mod tools.
 Facilitates export of completed mods to the local user folder, to a distributable archive or to Steam Workshop.
 - Config editors: powerful inspectors putting every database underpinning the game at your fingertips.
 Modify everything from game balance to enemy squad compositions and from mission logic to combat abilities.
 Take advantage of data validation, reactive inspectors, value dropdowns and specialized editors for complex data types like curves to create what would take hours to set up through manual text editing in minutes.
 Preview kitbashed weapons, put together bosses with complex behaviors, create new status effects and more.
 - Level editor: enables you to create new combat arenas for new and existing missions.
 Our voxel-based level system and an array of specialized editing tools allow you to quickly create intricate architecture and complex natural terrains.
 - Asset builder: enables you to include custom 3D assets into your mods, unlocking modding of weapons and armor with custom models.

-While Phantom Brigade supported mods for a while and is underpinned by easily editable YAML files, modding was by no means an easy process.
-It is time consuming to define complex data through a text editor, easy to make mistakes and hard to visualize what you're building.
-A small balance tweak can be reasonably straightforward, but building an entire scenario or a missile guidance program is anything but.
-With the release of this SDK, we hope to change that.
+While Phantom Brigade is underpinned by easily editable YAML files and supports modding without the SDK, it can be challenging to mod many aspects of the game without developer tools.
+Defining complex data through a text editor can be time consuming and error prone, and it can be hard to visualize what you're building.
+A small balance tweak can be reasonably straightforward, but making an entire scenario or a missile guidance program is anything but.
+We hope that releasing our internal tools through this SDK will help everyone interested in tinkering with the game.

+If you get stuck or experience a bug, please don't hesitate to ask questions in the #phantom-modding channel of the official Discord server.
 We can't wait to see what you create!

 ## Installation